 Click Chemistry experiments can pull out specific proteins that are covalently labeled with azide or alkyne containing non-canonical amino acids, or small molecules that are covalently linked to the protein via chemical or light induced reactions (for example, diazirine derivatized drugs or lipids).
 Since these proteins become covalently linked to the affinity beads, the beads can be washed in succession with 1% SDS, 8M urea, and 20% acetonitrile wash solutions.

 Stringent washing conditions allow these samples to be digested by simply suspending the washed beads in a trypsin solution overnight.
-This saves time and money when compared to the extra gel filtration steps needed to process most antibody samples.
+This saves time and money when compared to the extra SDS-PAGE run-in steps needed to process most antibody samples.
 However, an additional peptide assay is usually needed on a new pulldown to assure there’s sufficient material to get good data from the mass spectrometer, and to make sure we don’t overload the LC column.

 Streptavidin/Biotin Pullouts